-Jason (not real name) is a dude from Chicago who want to “hustle, grind” and become an entrepreneur.
+Jason (not real name) is a dude from Chicago who wants to “hustle, grind” and become an entrepreneur.

 He follows all guys that he thinks are top guys, like Gary Vee, or similar folks.

-He gets up every day and work on generating business ideas for his next big thing.
+He gets up every day and works on generating business ideas for his next big thing.

 He spent a ton of time focusing on a “cool” name for his new thing.
 He likes it, and now his FB profile photo is that new logo which he got by getting a dude on fiverr for $5.